-Paige Clayton took the opportunity to chat to Ross McNae about Twin Atlantic’s new album ‘Power’, and the band’s upcoming tour.
+Paige Clayton took the opportunity to chat with Ross McNae about Twin Atlantic’s new album ‘Power’, and the band’s upcoming tour.

 Twin Atlantic is in Leeds at The Wardrobe on 28 January.

 “It feels like something I’ve experienced a hundred times before; It feels like a high of every party that you’ve already been to.
 It feels like being thousands of miles away from home and missing the people there, it feels like being with them at a special occasion.
 It just has a feeling about it, that I can’t quite place.”

 In preparation for Twin Atlantic’s new album, Power, I had the absolute pleasure of interviewing Ross McNae, bass / keyboard player and backing vocalist.
 Ross impressed me with the rawness and sincerity of his answers.
 To dilute them in any way would deny his strength of character.

 This is all a little surreal for me.
 As a die-hard Twin Atlantic fan from the age of 12, I’m finding it difficult to comprehend that I just had a phone conversation with ROSS MCNAE.
 But here we are.
 I have such a strong sense of nostalgia from their earlier music, especially Brothers & Sisters from the album Great Divide (2015).
 When I listened to their new single, Barcelona, there’s definitely a new, more pop-like sound.
 Yet, there’s still the unmistakable presence of Twin Atlantic.
 From the lyrics to the bridge building up to the catchy chorus – it’s a classic Twin Atlantic combination.

 Enough from me.
 Let’s get onto the good stuff…

 So you’re playing in Leeds at The Wardrobe on 28th January.
 When was the last time you played in Leeds?